 Nested Templates and Configuration Scripts

 When you use the templates provided by Visual Studio (or built with Visual Studio snippets), the PowerShell script not only stages the artifacts, it also parameterizes the URI for the resources for different deployments.
 The script then copies the artifacts to a secure container in Azure, creates a SaS token for that container, and then passes that information on to the template deployment.
 See Create a template deployment to learn more about nested templates.
-When using tasks in VS Team Services, you need to select the appropriate tasks for your template deployment and if necessary pass parameter values from the staging step to the template deployment.
+When using tasks in Azure DevOps Services, you must select the appropriate tasks for your template deployment and if necessary, pass parameter values from the staging step to the template deployment.

-To call the PowerShell script in VS Team Services, you need to update your build definition.
+To call the PowerShell script in Azure Pipelines, you need to update your build pipeline.
 In brief, the steps are:

-- Set up Azure authorization in VS Team Services.
+- Set up Azure authorization in Azure Pipelines.

 - Add an Azure PowerShell build step that references the PowerShell script in the Azure Resource Group deployment project.

-- Set the value of the -ArtifactsStagingDirectory parameter to work with a project built in VS Team Services.
+- Set the value of the -ArtifactsStagingDirectory parameter to work with a project built in Azure Pipelines.

 Detailed walkthrough for Option 1

-The following steps walk you through the steps necessary to configure continuous deployment in VS Team Services using a single task that runs the PowerShell script in your project.
+The following procedures walk you through the steps necessary to configure continuous deployment in Azure DevOps Services using a single task that runs the PowerShell script in your project.

-Edit your VS Team Services build definition and add an Azure PowerShell build step.
-Choose the build definition under the Build definitions category and then choose the Edit link.
+Edit your Azure DevOps Services build pipeline and add an Azure PowerShell build step.
+Choose the build pipeline under the Build pipelines category and then choose the Edit link.

-Add a new Azure PowerShell build step to the build definition and then choose the Add build step… button.
+Add a new Azure PowerShell build step to the build pipeline and then choose the Add build step… button.